PhilT/fsharp-reference/fsharp-reference/content/windows-and-powershell.md

 ---
 title: Windows 10 and PowerShell
-description: Gaming platform of choice
----

-It's the original home of .NET and it's currently the best platform for writing and playing games.
+description: It's the original home of .NET and it's currently the best platform for writing and playing games.
 This summary has currently been tested on Windows 10 only.
 Setup instructions assume Windows and PowerShell.
+---

 ### Windows Terminal